Housing, Land and Property

 - Contributing towards durable solutions: displaced populations are often unable to return home because someone else is occupying their land or property.
 Secure HLP rights enable IDPs and refugees to return home, remain where they are or to move to a location of their choice.

-For examples of HLP issues and response interventions in different emergency settings, check the following countries: Afghanistan, Burundi, Colombia, Côte d’Ivoire, Democratic Republic of Congo, Ethiopia, Georgia, Haiti, Kenya, Kyrgyzstan, Liberia, Libya, Mali, Mozambique, Myanmar, Pakistan, Philippines, Somalia, South Sudan, Sudan, Uganda, Yemen.
+For examples of HLP issues and response interventions in different emergency settings, check the following countries: Afghanistan, Burundi, Colombia, Côte d’Ivoire, Democratic Republic of Congo, Ethiopia, Georgia, Haiti, Kenya, Kyrgyzstan, Liberia, Libya, Mali, Mozambique, Myanmar, Pakistan, Philippines, Somalia, South Sudan, Sudan, Syria, Uganda, Yemen.

 The Housing, Land and Property Area of Responsibility (HLP AoR) was created in 2007.
 As the designated HLP Focal Point Agencies, the Norwegian Refugee Council (NRC) and the International Federation of Red Cross and Red Crescent Societies (IFRC) jointly coordinate the global HLP AoR, which brings together a wide range of actors.
 For more information about the HLP AoR click here.